 - If you have babies, make sure you have a decent supply of baby food, diapers, etc.

-Also, if you live along the coast, make sure you have the supplies (such as plywood) to board up windows to protect your house.
-Get plywood now instead of 2-3 days before a storm hits.
-And figure out what needs to be taken inside in case floods or strong winds pick up any of your belongings.
+Strengthen your home.
+Make sure it is in good repair and up to local hurricane building code specifications.
+Purchase the supplies (plywood, steel or aluminum panels) to board up windows and doors to protect your home.
+Get the supplies now instead of two to three days before a storm hits.
+Your garage door is the most vulnerable part of a home, so be sure it can withstand high winds.
+Figure out what needs to be taken inside in case floods or strong winds pick up any of your belongings.
+Visit FEMA’s mitigation page.

 Turn off propane tanks and small electrical appliances.

 Pay careful attention to hurricane forecasts.
-Sometimes, Mother Nature can be unpredictable.
-A forecast Category One hurricane could end up being a strong Category Two, causing more damage than predicted.
-If you see hurricane watches or warnings for your area, that should be enough to influence you to leave.
-Do you have relatives that you can visit?
-Don’t be a brave soul and weather out the storm.
+Mother Nature can be highly unpredictable.
+A forecast Category One hurricane could end up being a strong Category Two, or higher, causing more damage than predicted.